 The muskie waters here tend to be very clear, and the fish can even be sight fished at times.
 If you see them, they can see you, so back off before casting to entice them to bite.
 If the wind blows and you have good cloud cover, you may have success with trolling or casting.

 Wondering where the fish are?
 Fishing guides will help you get your catch.
 Contact Brad Laabs Guide Service and Baxstar Fishing Guide Service.
 Both are full-service fishing guides and supply bait, tackle and equipment.

 #4 Autumn Featured Events & Festivals

 The whole family will enjoy fall activities at several venues.
 Each September, Tamarac National Wildlife Refuge hosts their fall festival.
 Janu’s Pumpkin Patch lets the kiddos pick out their favorite pumpkin from the patch on weekends in early October.
-Maple Hills Orchard’s store has a variety of Minnesota grown apples to choose from as well as other activities.
+Maple Hills Orchard’s store has a variety of Minnesota grown apples to choose from, honey and maple syrup as well as walks and a hayride.
 You’ll want to search out art galleries in the country, such as Forest Edge Gallery and multiple pottery shops.

 Be sure to check our Events Calendar for more festivities happening in Detroit Lakes.

 #5 Great Deals on Lodging, Golf and More!